Sanjeevi-j/Tokyo-olympic-azure-data-engg-project/README.md

 - **Azure Blob Storage**: Cloud storage for raw data.

 ---

 ## Data Used

-The project utilizes four key datasets to simulate the Paris Olympics data pipeline.
+The project utilizes five key datasets to simulate the Paris Olympics data pipeline.
 Each dataset provides specific details crucial for building a meaningful and efficient pipeline.

 ### 1. **Athletes Dataset**
 This dataset contains information about athletes participating in the Olympics, including their names, countries, and disciplines.